Phala-Network/awesome-phat-contracts/README.md

 - [Privacy Preserving Voting](https://github.com/Phala-Network/amsterDOT-2022/issues/10) - a simple account based voting mechanism using Phat Contracts.

 ## Phat Contract Examples
+- [Sub0 2022 Oracale & Off-Chain Rollup Workshop](https://github.com/Phala-Network/phat-offchain-rollup/tree/sub0-workshop) - an upgrade from the Oracle Workshop that implements the off-chain rollup pallet in the Phala testnet chain for the Phat Contract to respond with price feed information from the Phat Contracts to the Phala testnet chain.
 - [Oracle Workshop](https://github.com/Phala-Network/oracle-workshop) - an extensive workshop demonstrating how to write an Oracle with Phat Contracts.
 - [Phat Contract Examples](https://github.com/Phala-Network/fat-contract-examples) - boilerplate examples of various Phat Contracts.
 - [Phat Storage](https://github.com/christopherfkk/fat-contract-s3-sync) - how to connect Phala's Phat Contract to external storage services, both centralized (Amazon s3) and decentralized (Arweave/Filecoin through 4everland, Storj, Filebase).